ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 GOO_BACKEND_NAME = 'AG'
 ```

+The values are case-sensitive.
+Make sure you use the uppercase 'AG' as the value.
 Save the file and exit.

 #### Update Ontologies API configuration files